 “I feel like I had more emotions to get out,” she adds, “rather than like, those sexual feelings.
 I was more sad over the past two years than feeling myself.
 So that came out in the music.”
 The result is a full-length that flirts with the sunless side of pop, by way of an influence from “the alternative pop girls of the early 2000s” (read: Avril Lavigne and Gwen Stefani) and pop punk.
-Ricocheting off the themes of self-sabotage and heartbreak, this certainly wasn’t the album that fans expected her to piece together given the upbeat trend set by her previous self-titled mixtape.
+Ricocheting off the themes of self-sabotage and heartbreak, this certainly wasn’t the album that fans or Slayyyter ever expected her to piece together given the upbeat trend set by her previous self-titled mixtape.

 “For two and a half years,” she explains, “I was single, not seeing anyone seriously.
 I would have flings here and there and they would really wear down on me emotionally, because I feel like I was giving a lot of myself to people who weren’t really reciprocating those feelings.”
-She refers to opening track ‘Self Destruct’ as a literal reflection of what she was doing: “I had a lot of self-destructive habits, which is where that song title came from.
+She refers to opening track ‘Self Destruct’ as a literal reflection of what she was doing: “I had a lot of self-destructive habits, which I feel like is where that song title came from.
 I was drinking, living at home in St. Louis and not taking care of myself, super depressed, getting played by people that I was in love with or had a crush on or whatever, and it was really heartbreaking, and it was really hard.”

 “I feel like my audience is so open to sexually-empowering female figures,” she states.
 “I really get to be as confident as possible and to be myself and to push the boundaries – to be vulgar, to be crazy – because I feel like they’re so open to receiving it and they love it.
 It makes them feel confident to listen to those lyrics and to listen to that music.
 People DM me and they’re like, ‘I know it sounds silly, but your music really saves me because it makes me feel so confident.’”